-Third, the face of the wall shows no discernible batter, nor is there any evidence of buttresses, pilasters, or towers (though, of course, the possibility remains that such may be found when further excavations will expose larger portions of the wall).
+Third, the face of the wall shows no discernible batter, nor is there any evidence for buttresses, pilasters or towers (though of course the possibility remains that such may be found when further excavations will expose larger portions of the wall).
 The face of the wall itself is coarse, meaning that there is no alignment of flat faces of the stones and that the joints are quite uneven.

-Finally, the wall is of limited height, about 3 m or slightly more as one approaches the great staircase.
+Finally, the wall is of limited height, about 3 meters or slightly more as one approaches the great staircase.

-It cannot, therefore, be considered a retaining wall, since, given the structural characteristics just mentioned, it would not easily withstand the internal outward pressure coming from the Terrace core.
-We may consider it instead a revetment wall built along the Terrace packing as a protection against erosion and also for aesthetic reasons.
-The revetment wall would have been built at the same time that the packing was put into place (see below, 3.4).
+It cannot therefore be considered a retaining wall, since, given the structural characteristics just mentioned, it would not easily withstand the internal outward pressure coming from the Terrace core.
+We may consider it instead a revetment wall built along the Terrace packing, as a protection against erosion and also for aesthetic reasons.
+The revetment wall would have been built at the same time that the packing was put in place (see below, 3.4).

-3.2 The Escarpment at the Base of the Wall
+3.2 The escarpment at the base of the wall

-In J1 we have a clear surface that marks the top of an escarpment sloping down from the base of the revetment wall toward the south.
+In J1 we have a clear surface that marks the top of an escarpment sloping down from the base of the revetment wall towards the south.
 In J2 we did not reach the top surface of the escarpment, but the alignment of the accumulations at a slightly higher elevation suggests a similar slope in what we presume to have been the same escarpment, in the same direction.